Campus Improvement Plan

 PBIS Committee

-Strategy 3: PBIS committee will analyze and review discipline data each semester.
+Strategy 3: PBIS committee will analyze and review discipline data.

 Build positive relationships